Affiliate links on Android Authority may earn us a commission. Learn more.

 You can view full-sized photo samples in this Google Drive folder.

-- Software: The phone ships with Android 11 and Samsung’s One UI 3.1 — the latest from Samsung.
-The company had until recently shipped its low-cost phones with older software, so it’s nice to see that things are up to date here.
-One UI 3.1 is a fine user interface skin in general.
-It offers an app drawer and access to the Google Discover feed, as well as Samsung’s Free feed if you prefer it.
-There’s some bad news: bloatware.
-The Verizon version of this phone is downright packed with bloatware, including a whole raft of Yahoo-branded apps, as well as a half-dozen games, and Verizon apps.
+- Software: The phone ships with Android 11 and Samsung’s One UI 3.1 in the US.
+The good news is that the handset has already received the Android 12 update with Samsung’s One UI 4.1.
+There’s also some bad news: bloatware.
+The Verizon version of this phone, which we reviewed, is downright packed with bloatware, including a whole raft of Yahoo-branded apps, as well as a half-dozen games, and Verizon apps.
 Thank goodness most of it can be uninstalled.

 - System updates: In a clutch move, Samsung has made a full commitment to three years of software updates for its phones, which means the Galaxy A42 will stay up-to-date for a longer period of time — as long as Google’s Pixel phones, no less.
 That should make Galaxy A42 owners feel better about their investment.